Superman: Last Stand on Krypton: Plot

 Zod finds he has no more use for Luthor and is about to attack him, when Lex turns a red energy ray on himself.
 Luthor informs Zod that he now has sufficient brainpower to control Zod's army, and order Zod's soldiers to attack Zod.
 Luthor then gathers Zod's army to him and marches upon the colony.
 Lois initiates phase three using the Phantom Zone on Luthor's troops.
 Despite the loss of his armies, Luthor is still able to bring down the spire Superman is in.
 He then tries to control Superman's will but is unable to do so.
 They are enveloped in an energy field of their mental projection and an explosion ensues.
 Both burned beyond recognition and dying, Luthor tells Superman that a madman's work is never done, and unhinges Krypton.
 Superman tries to warn his family to leave.
 Lara, Jor-El and Lois run to Jor-El's lab and find a spaceship with a hyperdrive.
 There is only enough room for Lois and Lara, and Jor-El sends them on the spaceship as Krypton explodes.
+Lara reveals to Lois that she is pregnant with Jor-El's child.